 Get around DakLak, Buon Ma Thuot

-Distance from airport to city center in Buon Ma Thuot is about 10km, from bus station is only 4km, and you can go by bus, taxi or motorbike taxi.
-In Buon Ma Thuot, there is motorbike rental service, price ranges from 120,000VND to 150,000VND per day, and you should get information about the motorbike and confirm the price first to make sure.
+Distance from airport to city centre in Buon Ma Thuot is about 10km, from the bus station is only 4km, and you can go by bus, taxi or motorbike taxi.
+In Buon Ma Thuot, there is a motorbike rental service, price ranges from 120,000VND to 150,000VND per day, and you should get information about the motorbike and confirm the price first to make sure.

 Route no.1: Đạt Lý – Cư Jút – 12,000VND

 Route no.6: Buôn Ma Thuột – Cư Mgar – 21,000VND

 Route no.7: Krông Pắc – Buôn Ma Thuột – 22,000VND